andrwmorph/kpollich.github.io/resume.md

 ### Clipper Magazine (March, 2015 - Present)

-Backend Web Application Developer/Interim Backend Lead Developer
+Lead Backend Developer

 I started at Clipper as an intern during my time at Millersville University in March, 2015.
 Initially I worked mostly on some automated email and reporting technologies within our C#/.NET project.
 I moved into a sort of interim backend lead position in late 2015, and began working on migrating [localflavor.com](http://localflavor.com) from a .NET and IIS stack to a Rails and Linux stack.

 * Maintain a monolithic C# codebase
 * Implement API layer in Rails conforming to [JSON API](http://jsonapi.org/)
 * Perform code reviews and manage Git repositories
-* Implement performance boosts like Memcached in preparation for high traffic (Black Friday)
+* Develop side projects, API's, etc in Node.js

 ---